yzdxs/learn-anything/readme.md

 Take a look and see how and where you can help. 💙

-## Help with Curated Study Guides on any other topic 📚
+## Help with all other Study Guides 📚

 Inside these 44 main mind maps, there are multiple more mind maps for each topic that can be improved.